 Xinhua Silk Road: Wuliangye makes debut at China Pavilion of Expo 2020 Dubai

 BEIJING, Oct.
-4, 2021 /CNW/ -- China's leading liquor maker Wuliangye made a sparkling appearance at the China Pavilion of Expo 2020 Dubai in Dubai, the United Arab Emirates, which officially opened its doors to visitors on Friday.
+5, 2021 /PRNewswire/ -- China's leading liquor maker Wuliangye made a sparkling appearance at the China Pavilion of Expo 2020 Dubai in Dubai, the United Arab Emirates, which officially opened its doors to visitors on Friday.

 As the official partner and the designated liquor of the China Pavilion, the Chinese liquor producer shares with the world its products, brand image, and the charm and culture of Chinese liquor.